*this retreat is now fully booked - get in touch to join the waiting list*

 At the same time, we see exciting signs of change and feel ever closer to a positive tipping point.
 “Energy analysts forecast the end of coal.“ “Renewables will be cheaper than fossil fuels by 2020.”
 “1.5 million students rise up to join the school climate strike.”
 “Alexandria Ocasio-Cortez unveils radical Green New Deal.”
 “Extinction Rebellion arrests surpass 1,000 on eighth day of protests.”

 Living within these two realities can be deeply overwhelming and disorientating.
 And we can become so busy doing, that we forget to stop, breathe, regather our energies, and ask ourselves how we want to rise up to meet this extraordinary moment in time.
 That’s why we and Jonathon Porritt are offering this retreat for change makers in a magical Welsh valley this September.
 Together we will unwind, reflect, connect and revive.
-We’re offering the retreat at cost (£200 below the usual price) if you book early, as our way of supporting the movement.
+We’re offering the retreat at cost (£200 below the usual price) as our way of supporting the movement.

 what will we be doing?